Skip to content

 1. Explicit CLI flag — if --total-kv-blocks is set, that value is used regardless of backend

-4. Hardcoded default — 1,000,000 (CLI flag default, used only when no other source provides a value)
+3. Hardcoded default — 1,000,000 (CLI flag default, used when auto-calculation is unavailable or fails)

 Coefficient Calibration